stephenhouser/game-list/README.md

-# The Game Room Log
+# The Game Room Play Log

 ## About
 Display list of games played and available in my game room!